Zack Bia

 Zachary Chester Philippe Bialobos (born June 9, 1996) is an American DJ, record executive, and record producer.
 In the late 2010s, he worked as a club promoter and DJ in Los Angeles.
 He later served as the opening DJ for Post Malone on the Twelve Carat Tour and held DJ roles on Drake's It's All a Blur Tour, Big as the What?
 Tour, and Anita Max Win Tour.

 Bialobos is the co-founder of Field Trip Recordings, a record label that has signed artists including Yeat, Plaqueboymax, and producer BNYX.
 His work has involved music management and promotion within the hip-hop industry.

 Early life and education

-Zack Bia was raised primarily by his mother after their parents' separation, first in New York City and later in Los Angeles, California, where she relocated for work.
-Bia has openly clarified misconceptions about his family background, explaining that his father, a photographer, was minimally involved in his upbringing, contrary to false rumors suggesting his father held a prominent role at Dior.
+Zack Bia was born in New York City.
+Bialobos was raised primarily by his mother after their parents' separation, first in New York City and later in Los Angeles, California, where she relocated for work.
+Bia has openly clarified misconceptions about his family background, explaining that his father, a photographer, was minimally involved in his upbringing, contrary to false rumors suggesting his father held a prominent role at Dior (Olivier Bialobos is the Director of Communications and Image for Christian Dior Couture and Parfums Christian Dior).
 Growing up, Bia credits his mother with exposing him to diverse cultural influences, encouraging his interests in music, skateboarding, and magazine culture from a young age.
-He attended Beverly Hills High School, graduating in 2014, and subsequently enrolled briefly at the University of Southern California.
+He attended Beverly Hills High School, graduating in 2014, and subsequently enrolled briefly at the University of Southern California, where he was member of the Lambda Chi Alpha fraternity.